Jocky Wilson: Peak

 In 1981, Wilson beat world number one Eric Bristow and Cliff Lazarenko of England in the BDO Nations Cup final.
 His Scotland teammates in the 5–4 win were captain Rab Smith and Angus Ross.

 His greatest achievements came in the World Championships, first in 1982 where he beat Lowe 5–3 in the final, and then seven years later, when he beat his other great rival Bristow 6–4 in a classic match, where Bristow had recovered from 5–0 down to 5–4 and 2–2 in the tenth set.
 This was to be the Scot's last taste of success in a major event although the odd final appearance still came over the next few years.

 His record at the World Championship was one of great consistency.
 From his debut in 1979 until 1991 he managed to reach at least the quarter-finals on every single occasion.
 He was quarter-finalist eight times (1979, 1980, 1981, 1985, 1986, 1988, 1990, 1991) and three-times a losing semi-finalist (1983, 1984, 1987) in addition to his two World titles.
 In 1992 and 1993 he suffered first round defeats for the only time at the Lakeside Country Club.

-He made several guest appearances on television including the popular darts themed quiz show Bullseye hosted by Jim Bowen, on 28 November 1982, produced by Central Television.
+He made several guest appearances on television including the popular darts themed quiz show Bullseye hosted by Jim Bowen, and produced by Central Television.

 In the television documentary, Eric Bristow: Sports Life Stories, Bristow described various psychological ploys he used against his opponents to "scramble their heads".
 He added that in response the only two opponents who would look him in the eye at the handshake at the start of a game were Wilson and Lowe, saying that like himself they had "no fear".
 He also referred to Wilson's unorthodox style such as a tendency to jerk his shoulder on throwing the third dart.
 Bristow commented that it seemed to have no detrimental effect on the accuracy, describing Wilson as "a one off".
 Bristow stated though that Wilson's sporting demise was due to the increasing volumes of alcoholic spirits Wilson would consume remarking, 'At the end he was doing a 40 oz bottle'.